Amazon deepens tech-sector gloom with another 9,000 layoffs | Headlines

 Amazon.com Inc on Monday said it would axe another 9,000 roles, piling on to a wave of layoffs that has swept the technology sector as an uncertain economy forces companies to get leaner.
 In a remarkable turn for a company that has long touted its job creation, Amazon will have eliminated 27,000 positions in recent months, or 9% of its roughly 300,000-strong corporate workforce.

-Amazon's stock fell 2%.
+Amazon aims to finalize whom it will terminate in the new round of job cuts by April.
+The company's stock fell 1.8%.

 The decision follows a near-endless drumbeat of layoff news in the technology sector that has seen some of the world's most valuable corporations, among them Microsoft Corp and Alphabet Inc, sever ties with staggering numbers of employees they once courted in droves.
+"I don't think this means much for other companies, except that all will be more careful before allowing their headcount to balloon in the future," Wedbush Securities analyst Michael Pachter said.

 The company has scaled back or shut down entire services like its virtual primary care offering for employers in recent months.